Police Academy

 Introduction:

 The training options offered by the IPO Academy are of superior quality and are available to law-enforcement and military personnel as well as civilians.
 With an extensive selection of over 600 courses and 2,300 instructors, individuals or groups can opt for in-service, on-the-job, or self-paced training formats that best suit their requirements.
-This ensures that officers can fulfill their annual training requirements in a way that is convenient for them.

 The International Police Organization Academy - IPOA mission is to promote international standards in police and military training by facilitating the sharing of best practices, training programs, and expertise between academies and universities worldwide.
 Our IPOA goal is to enhance police officer performance, improve public safety, and reduce crime rates by providing academies with the tools and resources needed to stay up-to-date with the latest research and trends in law enforcement training.